-During the fiscal year ended December 31, 2021, no option-based awards were granted or outstanding.
+During the fiscal year ended December 31, 2022, no option-based awards were granted or outstanding.

 The Company believes that encouraging its executives and employees to become shareholders is the best way of aligning their interests with those of its shareholders.
-Accordingly, the Company intends to adopt a share option plan if and when a listing of Common Shares is sought.
+Accordingly, the Company intends to adopt a share option plan in connection with its proposed listing of common shares on a recognized stock exchange.